lowdefy/lowdefy-docs/docs/concepts/lowdefy-file.md

     // list of group objects
   ],
   "pages": [
-    // list of group objects
+    // list of page objects
   ]
 }
 ```